ST. CROIX INSIGHTS

 You can’t predict everything, but you can take steps to make yourself more resilient in the face of unexpected obstacles.
 Nobody likes paying for things they don’t need, but health and life insurance are some of the most important ways to protect your financial future and those of the people you love.

 We live in a country where a single accident or unexpected medical event can send a family into financial ruin.
 It’s easy to believe we’re immune to these shifting sands until our own lives are swept away by them.
-If the worst happens to you, those pesky or even painful monthly premiums you’ve been paying suddenly won’t feel so cumbersome.
+If the worst occurs, those monthly premiums that once felt burdensome suddenly hold immense value.

 After all the preparation and planning, there comes a point where we just have to let go and roll with the punches.
 (If we don’t, we’ll never leave the house!)

 Life will change, sometimes in ways you expect, frequently in ways you don’t.
 If you expect the unexpected, do what you can to prepare, and trust in your own financial and emotional resilience, you’ll be able to manage any hand life deals you along the way.

 Also, sign up for our eNewsletter blog that includes timely financial matters, news, and planning strategies that you can implement today.